dominicarrojado/dominicarrojado.github.io/posts/how-to-setup-local-development-for-mjml-framework.md

 ---
 title: 'How to set up a local development for MJML framework'
-date: '2021-08-10'
+date: '2021-08-24'
-excerpt: 'Get a head start with MJML framework to help you build your email template faster.'
+excerpt: 'Get a head start with MJML framework to help you build your email template faster'
 category: 'technology'
 ---